To be always reforming

 The Reformation was a historical movement of the church during the 16th century which resulted in the Protestant form of the Christian faith.
 To be reformed is to happily consider oneself as part of that historical tradition and the principles it recovered and emphasized.
 Here are a few good resources:

 The Reformation happened because of the leadership of a few key figures, who ended up leaving a rich legacy of life and doctrine.
-Those who consider themselves to be reformed greatly appreciate these men, looking to them as godly examples (Heb 13:7) and making much use of their theological writings.
-These men chiefly
+Those who consider themselves to be reformed greatly appreciate these men, looking to them as godly examples (Hebrews 13:7) and making much use of their theological writings.
+These men chiefly include: Martin Luther (and his student Philip Melanchthon), John Calvin (and his student Theodore Beza), John Knox, and Thomas Cramner.

 Reformed creeds, like the Three Forms of Unity, the Westminster Confession or the London Baptist confession essentially provide a clearly articulated rallying base for the principles of reformed doctrine.
 There are others but those three are the most well known and most subscribed to.